8. Be Firm and Steadfast

 Enforcing Consequences when a Boundary is Crossed

 If our loved ones continue to disrespect our boundaries, we need to provide consequences.
 As we do so, we should seek the Lord’s guidance.
-The Spirit can help us know what is best for our loved one and for us.
+The Spirit can help us know what is best for our loved ones and for us.
 There is not one approach that is right for everyone.

 We should anticipate that our boundaries will be challenged and that consequences will need to be enforced.
 But we can also keep in mind that mistakes are learning opportunities.
 When we establish a consequence for some action, it must be something we are willing and able to carry out in the spirit of love and learning.
 The boundaries and consequences we establish should be set in wisdom, in harmony with the gospel, and with the guidance of the Holy Spirit.
 We can also seek help by consulting with a trusted support person, ecclesiastical leader, or professional counselor.
 This helps us to evaluate our thinking and to be alert to any boundary or consequence that is not motivated by true and loving principles.

-The Lord will help us and sustain us as we set limits and carry out consequences for the safety and well-being of our family.
+The Lord will help us and sustain us as we set limits and carry out consequences for the safety and well-being of our families.
 As we do so, His influence will bring increased peace into our lives and the lives of our loved ones.

 How can boundaries and consequences help both you and your loved one find recovery and healing?